Catriona Fallon

-Catriona Fallon is a former American rower.
+Catriona Mary Fallon (born August 8, 1970) is a former American rower.
 She won the World Championships in 1995 and finished 4th in the women's eight at the 1996 Summer Olympics.

 Fallon received an M.B.A. from Harvard Business School and a B.A. in economics from UCLA.
 Following her retirement from rowing, she has pursued a career in business.